Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-lro-return" %} throw ```InvalidOperationException``` when the ```Value``` property is evaluated before the operation is complete (```HasCompleted``` is false).

+{% include requirement/MUSTNOT id="dotnet-namespaces-location" %} throw from an LRO except for when evaluating the ```Value``` property as described above.

 {% include requirement/MUST id="dotnet-lro-return" %} throw ```RequestFailedException``` or its subtype when the ```Value``` property is evaluated and the operation has completed without a successful result.

 {% include requirement/MAY id="dotnet-lro-subclass" %} add additional APIs to subclasses of ```Operation<T>```.